ttowncompiled/cv/Readme.md

 Uses TikZ for the header, XeTeX and fontspec to use Helvetica Neue, biblatex to print my publications and textpos for the aside.

+# Usage
+To update CV, use `xelatex resume.tex`.
+This process requires the XITS Math font, the Ubuntu font, the xparse LaTeX package, and the unicode-math LaTeX package.
+If errors are encountered, these files may need to be updated.

 # License

 Copyright (C) 2012, Adrien Friggeri